 If you want to remember your hard-earned knowledge of French grammar and hilarious colloquialisms, prioritize practice.

 I’m not saying it’s not important to take classes (it is), but you need to practice almost every day in order to remember what you’ve learned and improve upon that.

-You can make French a fun, regular part of your daily life!
+In this post, I’ll show you nine ways you can revive your French and make it a fun, regular part of your daily life!

 - Why Refresh if You’ve Already Taken Classes?

 - Extra Tips for Refreshing Your French

 - And one more thing...